nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

    destructor for the value runs).

-This second span of time, which describes how long a value is valid, is of course very important.
+This second span of time, which describes how long a value is valid, is very important.
 To distinguish the two, we refer to that second span of time as the value's **scope**.
 Naturally, lifetimes and scopes are linked to one another.
 Specifically, if you make a reference to a value, the lifetime of that reference cannot outlive